Teays River: Ohio valleys

 In the unglaciated area of southern Ohio, tributaries reflect the adjacent hills, which are considerably reduced: low gradients, broad valleys for the size of the modern streams, and dendritic patterns, all features of maturity.
 The largest of the tributaries in Ohio are the Marietta River, Hamden Creek, Albany River, Barlow Creek, Portsmouth River, Logan River, Bremen Creek, Putnam Creek, Cambridge River, Groveport River, Mechanicsburg Creek, and Wapakoneta Creek.
 The Cincinnati River flows northeastward from the southwest corner of Ohio to Dayton, to join the Teays River.
-That a divide existed between the preglacial Teays and the Miami watershed.
+At the time a divide existed between the preglacial Teays and the Miami watershed.
 Well records do not indicate a broad depression, which widens northward and is of sufficient size to have accommodated so large a stream as the Cincinnati River.

-Preglacial Eel Valley
+Preglacial Eel valley

-The Eel Valley in Wabash County, Indiana follows a preglacial tributary of the Teays.(Horberg, 1945, p.
+The Eel Valley in Wabash County, Indiana, follows a preglacial tributary of the Teays (Horberg, 1945, p.
 357).
-It too has a ‘deep stage’.
+It too has a deep stage.
 At its junction with the Teays Valley it is just under 400 ft above sea level.
 The tributary does not rise above 500 ft through its length in Wabash County.